dawidzawada/zebra-striped/README.md

 ### Expo 🚀

 After installation you'll need to rebuild your dev client.
-Zebra 🦓 will not work in Expo Go!
+Zebra 🦓 will not work in Expo Go - it uses 3rd party native dependencies that are not included in Expo by default.

 ### Plain React Native 📚